 ▲Mary in group discussion

-Mary is still the same unassuming girl when facing many opportunities at Huili, however, she is not afraid to speak up.
+Mary is still the same unassuming girl when facing many opportunities at Hiba, however, she is not afraid to speak up.
 She said: “I used to compose a mental outline before I say anything, but now, as Ms Alyssa suggests, I push myself out of my comfort zone.
 I want to take every opportunity to speak up and I want myself to be more courageous.”

 Mary is not a high-profile person, but this doesn’t matter.
-At Huili, she is sure to be able to say what she wants to say at the right time and in the right place.
+At Hiba, she is sure to be able to say what she wants to say at the right time and in the right place.

 Dr Paulo clearly understands Mary: she is not a shy pupil, but a quietly confident one and her ideas often have a maturity that is beyond her age.
 We are happy that Mary is seen and heard by others.